 Take it one goal at a time, choose one goal out of the 10+ goals you have, and eliminate the rest.
 Focus all your energy on achieving that particular goal.
 Progress is assured.

 Don’t enter the battlefield without a plan to defeat the opponent.
 No matter how good you think you are, you won’t stand a chance.
 Creating a layout and following it consistently will take you closer to your goals.

-Make a concrete plan which includes you doing something specific that takes you closer to your long-term goal.
+Make a concrete plan that includes doing something specific that takes you closer to your long-term goal.
 Chalk out an easy-to-understand strategy to have a clear map of how you will receive the next step.

 Allot a specific time each day and use the habit stacking method for developing a habit.
 Don’t know what habit stacking is or how to develop a habit?

 I’ve also written a review and summary of the book, it will give you some idea of what the book is all about.

 Okay back to the plan of action, you need to be as precise as possible, write down 3-4 tasks that you have to accomplish today, which will take you 1/100 step closer to your goals.
 And get it done.

 The next day, make new tasks for you to achieve and complete them before the day ends.
 Repeat this every single day.
 There’s no way around accomplishing your goals.